NSS-Data-Instructional-Stuff/stats-for-data-science/exercises/Exercise_02_Multi-Variable_EDA.md

 The file appraisal_2017.csv contains the 2017 appraised value (total_appr) and square footage (finished_area) for a random sample of 1000 houses in Davidson County.

+Read this data into a dataframe named *appraisal*.

 1. Create a scatterplot of total_appr vs finished_area.

 2. By inspecting the scatterplot, describe the relationship between total_appr and finished_area.
 Is the direction of association positive or negative?
 Is the relationship linear?
 How strong is the relationship?